Note: the technique list is not complete or accurate, this is intentional.

-At the start of the lesson we sit in sieza according to rank from left to right and say the following phrase.
+At the start of the lesson, we sit in sieza according to rank from left to right and say the following phrase.
 (Shikin Haramitsu Daikomyo) This is followed by two claps and a bow then followed by one clap and a bow.
-The teacher will then turn to the class and say.
+The teacher will then turn to the class and speak.

 Body flexibility and muscle conditioning.

 Ukemi could be understood as receiving, the technique being applied or even receiving the ground.
 It is a way to absorb things and could also be considered on more advanced levels to contemplate conflicts and resolutions on many levels,

 UKEMI GATA TAIHENJUTSU (ground hitting skills, breakfalls, rolling and leaping)

 Mute (no hands)